KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 The proper questions are not merely:

-"Did they use the same acronym?"
+"Did they adopt the same acronym?"

 or: